 Tuscany is one of Italy’s most well-known and highly regarded wine regions, particularly to those of us outside of Italy.
 We’ve all seen the images of the rolling hills covered with vineyards and olive groves, winding roads lined with cypress trees and the hilltop castles dotting the landscape.
 Tuscany is very much the dreamscape you imagine, but at 9,000 square miles it can be daunting to know where exactly to start.
 So, whether you’ve never been, or have been but are looking to explore more, let’s take a little journey to central Tuscany, the region of Chianti.

 Chianti comprises roughly 40,000 vineyard acres of Tuscany, but we’re going to zone in on one small area for a five-day itinerary that will allow for relaxation, vineyard exploration, cultural and historical excursions and of course, food and wine.
+While 5 days is typically sufficient for visiting Chianti, you can certainly extend this trip to travel at a more leisurely pace, which we highly recommend and is in line with the classic Italian lifestyle.

 We can get super technical and go into the differences of Chianti and Chianti Classico, or the grapes used in the wines, and we do that here, but for purposes of this piece, we’re going to dive right in and explore.
 Who’s ready to join us?

-How To Get To Chianti
+How To Visit Chianti

 The easiest way to travel to Chianti is via Pisa International Airport.
 You can find some great flight deals here.
 For this itinerary, we recommend renting a car at the airport, from which it’s a short 1.5-hour drive to Querceto di Castellina, the suggested accommodation.

-Likewise, if you have a flight that will take you into Florence, the drive to Querceto di Castellina is only one-hour, plus it will give you an option to spend a night or two in Florence on the way out.
+Likewise, if you have a flight that will take you into Florence, the drive to Querceto di Castellina is only one hour, plus it will give you an option to spend a night or two in Florence on the way out.
 Alternatively, flights into Rome are often more direct, and it’s only a three-hour drive north from the eternal city, which makes for a great place to start or end your trip for a day or two.

 Where To Stay in Chianti

-As for where to stay, you can find many options from hotels and B&Bs to private rentals, but for this itinerary I’m suggesting the agriturismo at Querceto di Castellina.
+As for where to stay, you can find many options from hotels and B&Bs to private rentals, but for this itinerary, I’m suggesting the agriturismo at Querceto di Castellina.
 Quite simply, this family-operated, organic vineyard estate on 130 acres, is centrally located, offers an authentic Chianti Classico experience, and will have you feeling relaxed the moment you step foot on the stunning property.

 Owned and operated by the Di Battista family, Querceto di Castellina offers nine fully-equipped vacation apartments and one guest suite with the main structure dating back to the 1400s.
 Although historic, each apartment is private, modernized, comfortably furnished, and features a full kitchen.
 The Livia Suite, the only accommodation without a kitchen, offers breakfast daily.